 A book chronicling the project, published by Axis Projects in collaboartion with Dewi Lewis Publishing, also features a literary essay on Gearing by George Szirtes, the Faber and TS Eliot prize-winning author.

-The exhibition opens at the Williamson Art Gallery & Museum on the Wirral, a place Sydney visited in the 20s and 30s on 7 December 2019 and continues until 2 February 2020, after which it will travel to Norwich Cathedral at the end of the year.
+The exhibition opened at the Williamson Art Gallery & Museum on the Wirral, a place Sydney visited in the 20s and 30s on 7 December 2019 and continued until 2 February 2020, after which it will travel to Norwich Cathedral at the end of the year.

 The exhibition and local engagement received funding from an Arts Council National Lottery Project Grant, with additional financial assistance from The Elephant Trust and Williamson Art Gallery & Museum.